divinenaman/confab-video-chat-app/README.md

-# Conafab: An Video Chat Web App
+# Confab: An Video Chat Web App

 A video chat web app built to explore peer to peer communication.
 Supports all the basic functionalitites like video streaming, mailing service, mute/unmute and video recording.
 A user can start a meeting, share the meeting link or the meeting code with other users to join.